carols10cents/rust-out-your-c-talk/README.md

 Short URL to this repo: https://is.gd/c_rust

-This is a talk I gave at Pittsburgh Tech Fest on June 10, 2016.
-I gave a modified version at the Pittsburgh Functional Programming Meetup on Aug 8, 2016.
+This is a talk I have given at:

+- Pittsburgh Tech Fest on June 10, 2016
+- Pittsburgh Functional Programming Meetup on Aug 8, 2016
+- Erie Day of Code on June 16, 2017

 ## In this repo